eatinsundip/Suricata/ET_FP_Submissions/2024/May/2030337/README.md

 I don't know what ET procedure is for this but I thought I would just bring it up.

-If another alert can be added, I believe the biggest difference is the Apache Flink exploit requires the path top start with `/jobmanager/logs/..%252f`
+If another alert can be added, I believe the biggest difference is the Apache Flink exploit requires the path to start with `/jobmanager/logs/..%252f`

 Something more like this?